scalatra/scalatra-website/guides/databinders.md

 In Scalatra, `Command` objects used for databinding have a few things added to them, which aren't in the traditional GoF Command Pattern.
-First, they're able to automatically parse incoming parameters and populate model objects.
+First, they're able to automatically read incoming parameters and populate themselves with data.
 Second, they can also run validations on the parameters to ensure data correctness.

 #### Adding a command to persist Todo objects